 Design guide

-Printed labels and signs use UV-cured digital inks on vinyl, polycarbonate, aluminium composite and other substrates.
+Printed labels and signs use HP Latex ink on self-adhesive vinyl and UV-cured Mimaki inks on rigid substrates including aluminium, aluminium composite (ACM), polypropylene and brushed SS316.
 Full-colour artwork, logos and compliance layouts are all achievable — provided files meet resolution, colour and bleed requirements.
 Use this guide to prepare print-ready artwork for Australian industrial and safety applications.

-Digital UV printing applies CMYK (and sometimes white or spot) ink directly to the label or sign surface.
+Digital printing applies CMYK (and sometimes white or spot) ink directly to the label or sign surface.
+Self-adhesive vinyl and stickers are produced with HP Latex ink; rigid panels are printed with Mimaki LH100 or LUS120 UV-cured inks.
 Unlike engraving, printing supports full-colour graphics, photographic elements, gradients and complex compliance layouts — ideal for safety signs, branding, directional signage and warning labels.

 Plastic Tags produces printed safety signs, compliance labels, fleet graphics and custom signage for Australian commercial, industrial and renewable energy projects.